BrettBlox/GB-Bowlworks/src/cms/posts/how-i-design.md

 Since WoodTurnerPro, Lloyd Johnson has built SegmentPro.
 I use them both.
 Each has its own unique features.
 While WTP is going on 20 years old, it is a powerful software and allows me to create designs very easily.
 SP is a new-and-improved 3D software that is very user friendly...and just plain fun!

-I would encourage anyone to check out WoodTurnerPro and SegmentPro.
-They are game-changers for segmenters.
-They are relatively inexpensive and very user-friendly.
-WoodTurnerPro.com offers a forum for users to comment and share ideas and tips.
-Check it out!
+I would encourage anyone to look into using software as a design tool in bowl building, no matter what program you end up using.
+It was a game-changer for me and really reinvigorated me as a turner.

+If I can assist you in any way, or if you have questions, please contact me.